Database Architecture

 QueryStats provides execution metrics:

-#![allow(unused)] fn main() { pub struct QueryStats { pub execution_time: Duration, pub facts_scanned: usize, pub facts_matched: usize, pub cache_hit: bool, pub isolation_used: QueryIsolation, pub consensus_wait_time: Option<Duration>, } }
+#![allow(unused)] fn main() { pub struct QueryStats { pub execution_time: Duration, pub facts_scanned: u32, pub facts_matched: u32, pub cache_hit: bool, pub isolation_used: QueryIsolation, pub consensus_wait_time: Option<Duration>, /// Consistency metadata for matched facts pub consistency: ConsistencyMap, } }

 Usage: